Piero Hugon: Career at the royal court in England

 Dutch Anna and Piero were taken to the Tower of London and charged with stealing jewels worth £30,000.
-James Howell heard rumours and wrote, "Q. Anne left a world of brave jewels behind, but one Piero, an outlandish man, who had the keeping of them, embezelled many, and is run away."
+James Howell heard rumours and wrote, "Q. Anne left a world of brave jewels behind, but one Piero, an outlandish man, who had the keeping of them, embezzled many, and is run away."

 Piero Hugon had powerful supporters, soon after the arrest, at Greenwich, the Marquess of Buckingham promised François Juvenal, Marquis de Traisnel, who had come to offer the French king's condolences to James, that he would protect Hugon.
 The Marquis wrote to Buckingham that Louis XIII was convinced of his innocence.
 Buckingham and Robert Naunton corresponded with the English ambassador in Paris, Sir Edward Herbert and his brother Henry Herbert.

 Another French ambassador François de Bassompierre, Count of Tillières, tried to help Hugon.
 A draft letter written in answer to Tillières gives more detail of the accusations and proceedings.
 King James ordered a chest confiscated in Paris from Hugon to be given to Mr (Henry) Herbert, the brother of Sir Edward Herbert, and Hugo was compensated with £500.
 The missing jewels were worth £60,000.
 Hugon was also accused of sending the queen's money and some religious items after her death to a nunnery and to some Jesuits to pray for her soul.
 These accusations were not sent to Tillières, after Hugon was interrogated in the Tower and he made a deal or bargain.

 Edward Herbert discovered that the brother of Louis Richard, one of the queen's musicians, had carried packages to France for Hugon.

 Edward Herbert made an inventory of two chests belonging to Hugon, and the contents were thought to include some of the queen's jewels.
 He was concerned by various Catholic items he saw.
-There were many items of jewelry and costume, silverware, a bracelet set with turquoises and diamonds, and two bezoar stones.
+There were many items of jewelry and costume, silverware, a bracelet set with turquoise and diamonds, and two bezoar stones.
 Attached to a string of pearls was Hugon's note that Anne of Denmark had given them to him on his wedding day with a large diamond, and the pearls should be sold and the proceeds used to say Masses for the queen.
 Marie de' Medici became involved, who declared via Pierre Brûlart, marquis de Sillery, Viscount Puisieux, that she had always been well-disposed to the service of the late queen Anne.
 Puisieux believed that Hugon was detained in England by the Spanish-favouring faction at court.